x676f64/secureum-mind_map/content/7. Audit Findings 101/Swapping on zero liquidity allows for control of the pool’s price.md

 As a result, an attacker could set an arbitrary price at the pool’s initialization or if the liquidity providers withdraw all of the liquidity for a short time.

+### Recommendation:
-1. Recommendation: No straightforward way to prevent the issue.
+No straightforward way to prevent the issue.
 Ensure pools don’t end up in unexpected states.
 Warn users of potential risks.
-2. Medium Risk severity finding from [ToB’s Audit of Uniswap V3](https://github.com/Uniswap/uniswap-v3-core/blob/main/audits/tob/audit.pdf)
 ___
 ## Slide Screenshot
 ![053.png](../../images/7.%20Audit%20Findings%20101/053.png)